Anil951/YouTube-Video-Recommendation-for-Domain-Specific-Content/README.md

       - Verify tag similarity using NLTK NLP and spaCy.
       - Check if search texts of videos are similar.

-4. *NLP Analysis on Comments of All Videos*
+4. *NLP Analysis on Comments of All Videos :*
    Conduct Natural Language Processing (NLP) analysis on video comments.
    Sub-steps for NLP analysis:
     - Collecting Video Comments: